Skip to main content

 This pressure is a potent psychosocial stressor.
 The body does not differentiate between a physical threat and the threat of losing a substantial financial reward or facing a penalty.
 Both are interpreted by the brain as a danger, triggering the same HPA axis response.

-Consider a program that requires biometric screening and a health to avoid a large monthly health insurance surcharge.
+Consider a program that requires biometric screening and a health risk assessment to avoid a large monthly health insurance surcharge.
 An employee with a chronic health condition or a family history of disease may feel immense anxiety about disclosing this information.
 This anxiety is a continuous signal to the HPA axis.

 The daily experience of this pressure maintains a state of elevated cortisol, which, as we’ve seen, begins to degrade other physiological systems.
 The legal concept of coercion is thus a proxy for identifying sources of chronic, iatrogenic stress within the workplace.